metallb/metallb/website/content/configuration/_index.md

 Layer 2 mode is the simplest to configure: in many cases, you don't need any protocol-specific configuration, only IP addresses.

+Layer 2 mode does not require the IPs to be bound to the network interfaces of your worker nodes.
+It works by _flooding_ your local network with ARP requests and hereby announcing the location (mac-address) of an IP.

 For example, the following configuration gives MetalLB control over IPs from `192.168.1.240` to `192.168.1.250`, and configures Layer 2
 mode: